Toward Pre-Deployment Assurance for Enterprise AI Agents: Ontology-Grounded Simulation and Trust Certification

 - Ontology-grounded generation outperformed persona-based methods in regulatory coverage.

-- Cross-validation with three LLM families confirmed the effectiveness of the approach.
+- Cross-validation with three families confirmed the effectiveness of the approach.

 - Results suggest a robust method for regulatory-intensive AI deployment.

-From source RSS / original summaryarXiv:2606.
-04037v1 Announce Type: new Abstract: Pre-deployment verification of enterprise artificial intelligence (AI) agents remains a critical gap between large language model (LLM) capability benchmarking and production deployment.
-Post-deployment monitoring, human-in-the-loop controls, and prompt-level guardrails offer limited assurance once an agent is operating in production.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04037v1 Announce Type: new Abstract: Pre-deployment verification of enterprise artificial intelligence (AI) agents remains a critical gap between (LLM) capability benchmarking and production deployment.
+Post-deployment monitoring, human-in-the-loop controls, and prompt-level guardrails offer limited assurance once an agent is operating in production. …

 Want this in your inbox every morning?